 Below is an example of a SOAPI note:

 Mr. Smith is an 88-year-old male with a diagnosis of congestive heart failure.
 The patient is alert and oriented x 1 but pleasantly confused.
 He complained of shortness of breath on this shift and stated the 2 liters of oxygen made him feel better.
-He verbally denied pain and his nonverbal pain score was 0.
+He verbally denied pain, and his nonverbal pain score was 0.
 His daughter visited today and advised that he was trying to climb out of bed to go to the bathroom because of his confusion.
 She stated he “forgot he was in the hospital.”

 Today, the patient’s vital signs were as follows: BP 162/82, Pulse 64 and regular, Respirations 20 per minute, and pulse ox 98% on 2L Oxygen via nasal cannula.
 His lungs are diminished with scattered crackles.
-Bowel sounds are active, and the patient had a bowel movement x 2 today, both soft.
+Bowel sounds are active; the patient had a bowel movement x 2 today, both soft.
 Incontinent of urine and wearing a diaper.
 Skin intact at this time.
 Skin color is pale.
 2+ non-pitting edema noted in bilateral calves and ankles.
 BNP was greater than 20,000 today.

 The patient’s status is improving, and he is less short of breath than in previous days.
 He continues with edema.
 Currently, the patient is at risk for falls due to confusion and will need fall precautions enforced.

 Initiate fall precautions with a bed alarm/body alarm.
 Continue with Lasix for diuresis.
-Awaiting cardiology consult tomorrow.
+Awaiting a cardiology consult tomorrow.
 Pt had an echocardiogram today, and the results are pending.

 Assessed patient and reconciled medications.
-Spoke with daughter, pt’s power of attorney, to provide update and education on patient’s condition.
+Spoke with daughter, pt’s power of attorney, to provide update and education on the patient’s condition.
 Laboratory obtained morning labs without a problem, and vascular therapy placed a new 18g peripheral IV as the previous one was due for a change.
 Pt took all morning meds without a problem.
 Reoriented patient and provided opportunities for toileting and for making needs known every 1-2 hours today to lessen the risk of fall.”

-With a good quality nursing note, such as a SOAPI note, nurses can make it crystal clear exactly what is going on with a patient’s care.
+With a good quality nursing note, such as a SOAPI note, travel nurses can make it crystal clear exactly what is going on with a patient’s care.
 Nursing notes are a crucial part of the patient’s medical record and provide all the information future caregivers will need to provide continuous care for patients in the healthcare setting.
 They are also the perfect way to wrap up your shift with confidence and ease.